nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * The search is case-insensitive. e.g 'room' will match 'Room'.

   * The location input will be matched exactly e.g. 'Room' will not match 'Bedroom'.
 'Bed' will not match 'Bed room'.
-'Living room' will not match 'Room living'.<br></br>
+'Living room' will not match 'Room living'.<br>

   </div>